geotools/geotools/docs/user/library/coverage/imageio.rst

      <version>${geotools.version}</version>
    </dependency>

-To match the specific gdal bindings available in your environment, use dependency exclusions:
+To match the specific GDAL bindings available in your environment, use dependency exclusions:

 .. code-block:: xml